SanskarX10/speakify_Task/README.md

    ```

 4. Start the Redis server by
-    Go into redis-windows-master and clicking on redis-server.exe
+    * Go into redis-windows-master and open redis-server.exe
-    and then opening redis-cli.exe and typing PING in that so it returns PONG
+    * and then opening redis-cli.exe and typing PING in that so it returns PONG and the setup is complete

 5. Make Migrations:
     ```